-Deferred amount on refunding amortization \$ (2,093)
+Deferred an nount on refunding amortization \$ (2.093) IIOUIIL OII i Ciui iuii iu anionization Ψ. 12.0001

 Long-term debt transactions

 Repayments of bond principal are reported as an expenditure in the governmental funds and, thus, have the effect of reducing fund balance because current financial resources have been used.